-- 9.1 This is the first formal detailed directorate report of the 2015/16 financial year.
-Although an improvement upon the internally reported forecasts as at months 1 and 2, which are typically too early in the year to make any precise assessment, the Council is still predicting a significant deterioration in its financial standing in comparison with Budget.
-Working balances are estimated to fall by £3,466k against the budgeted position over the year.
-This fall is in the context of the unaudited working balances at the start of the year of £6,188k, an erosion of 56.0%. - 9.2 If this forecast position became the actual outturn, then in accordance with the Council's Financial Procedure Rules within its Constitution, the forecast revenue outturn 2015/16 within this report contravenes the two specific conditions that excess spending does not: - 1. exceed 1% (i.e. £1.3m) of the authority's net revenue expenditure; and - 2. have the effect of reducing the authority's Working Balances below 50% of their normal projected level (i.e. £3.0m).
+9.1 Although an improvement of the position compared to month 4 by £305k, the Council is still predicting a significant deterioration in its financial standing in comparison with Budget.
+Working balances are estimated to fall by £3,167k against the budgeted position over the year.
+This fall is in the context of the audited working balances at the start of the year of £6,188k, an erosion of 51.2%.

+- 9.2 If this forecast position became the actual outturn, then in accordance with the Council's Financial Procedure Rules within its Constitution, the forecast revenue outturn 2015/2016 within this report contravenes one of the two specific conditions that excess spending does not: - 1. exceed 1% (i.e. £4.4m) of the authority's total gross revenue expenditure; or - 2. have the effect of reducing the authority's Working Balances below 50% of their normal target level (i.e. £3.0m).

-However, in the context of £45m of Earmarked Revenue Reserves and with 9 months of the financial year remaining there should still be sufficient time to redress the position, though this will inevitably require a bringing forward of budget savings plans from next year.
+However, in the context of £45m of Earmarked Revenue Reserves and with 7 months of the financial year remaining there should still be sufficient time to redress the position, though this will inevitably require a bringing forward of budget savings plans from next year.

-- 9.3 As a supportive measure to give services every chance to deliver a breakeven budget, the Executive agreed at its meeting on 22nd June 2015 to carry forward only the 2014/15 underspend of £237,000 on Ward budgets to 2015/16 and that all other 2014/15 under and overspendings were to be written off. - 9.4 In response to the financial position the Director of Resources is holding regular meetings with individual Directors to discuss the robustness and integrity of current year budget forecasts and the plans in place to deliver an in-year breakeven position. - 9.5 The Executive is asked: - i) To note the report; and - To require the respective Directors and Director of Resources to continue to closely monitor and manage financial and operational performances, particularly in Children's Services, Adult Services, Property Services, Concessionary Fares, Parking Services, Community and Environmental Services and Places.
+- 9.3 As a supportive measure to give services every chance to deliver a breakeven budget, the Executive agreed at its meeting on 22nd June 2015 to carry forward only the 2014/2015 underspend of £237,000 on Ward budgets to 2015/2016 and that all other 2014/2015 under and overspendings were to be written off. - 9.4 In response to the financial position the Director of Resources is holding regular meetings with individual Directors to discuss the robustness and integrity of current year budget forecasts and the plans in place to deliver an in-year breakeven position. - 9.5 The Executive is asked: - i) to note the report; and - ii) to require the respective Directors and Director of Resources to continue to closely monitor and manage financial and operational performances, particularly in Children's Services, Adult Services, Property Services, Concessionary Fares, Parking Services, Community and Environmental Services and Places.